 Finally, I have a number of friends who are being taught to model using the form over value approach, or who use it professionally.
 All agree that although visual perception is important when modeling through form over value, the last word on the matter is always the conceptual.

 1These distinctions should not be considered exclusive.
 Nonetheless, they do represent two schools of thought whose approaches to seeing, and therefore modeling, are sometimes worlds apart.

 2Most Sight-Size artists are taught to model almost entirely relative to their visual impression.
 Therefore, beyond the basic concepts of light and shade, I do not normally explain the form over value approach to my beginning students.
 Instead, I prefer to have them learn how to see before they delve too deeply into the physics of light.
-To see why, read through this article here.
+To see why, read through A Missing Clavicle and an Educated Eye.

 3There is nothing about the form over value approach to modeling which precludes it being used when in Sight-Size.
 Having said that, I think your mind would more easily get into the thought process of it if you were using a Comparative or Construction method to draw because they are more conceptually-based than is Sight-Size.

 4Ignorance of the concept of light falloff is the primary cause of over-modeling (making the halftones too dark) in form over value drawings and paintings.